amyymaa/Natural-Language-Processing-from-Scratch/README.md

-# DSGA-1011-NLP
+# NLP from Scratch

-This repository includes course projects from NYU DS-GA 1011 Natural Language Processing.
-The topics range from language modeling, transfer learning and BERT, neural conversation modeling and machine reading.
+This repository contains projects on language modeling, transfer learning and BERT, neural conversation modeling and machine reading.